Fujifilm X-Pro1 vs Hasselblad X1D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-Pro1 and Hasselblad X1D-50c and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.